The rising tide of council tax bills – get help before the bailiff comes knocking

 If you are struggling to pay your council tax bills, the best thing you can do is contact your council to tell them.
 You can negotiate with them to put a repayment plan in place.
 It is important to make sure you can afford to keep up the payments you agree with them.
 If you won’t be able to afford the payments, you will find yourself falling behind again and having to deal with all the stress and worry that comes with it.

 To make sure you can afford to make the payments you agree with your council, arm yourself with the information you need before you contact them.
 Do this by drawing up a budget and working out what you can afford to pay.
-If you would like help with this, call us today on 0300 302 1806.
+If you would like help with this.
 We help hundreds of people a day so we’ve got the experience to help you draw up a budget and work out what payments you can afford.
 We can also negotiate with your council on your behalf so you don’t have to deal with this.
 All the help we offer is free of charge so you’ve got nothing to lose by calling us.

 Other options for when a repayment plan isn’t an option